 Additive/Variant Analysis: This variant source supports the need for additional research in the Business As Mission (BAM) field.
 It should be noted that international business literature may have limited focus on BAM because many BAM businesses operate incognito; and as such would not be included in such studies.
 Regardless, more studies should be conducted in both the BAM and Mission fields to determine how to improve success rates.

 Contextualization: I believe the Training Program I will soon be directing is going to present a fantastic opportunity to conduct additional research in both the BAM and Mission fields.
 Such studies may provide insight into how to make program and training improvements in order to increase success rates.
-Missionaries that are better trained, will be able to adapt easier and can be more impactful, ultimately leading to a better outcome for the missionary, as well those served.
+Missionaries that are better trained will be able to adapt easier and can be more impactful, ultimately leading to a better outcome for the missionary and those served.
 Research is key because sending Americans to serve overseas has numerous contextualization components most people do not consider.
-This must be studied in order to improve service and the experience for the missionary.
+This must be studied to improve service and the experience for the missionary.

 Comment 6: (from LDR 807 Transforming Self-Concept):